-Christine Jacek, USACE New England District project manager, who is involved with offshore wind farm projects in the New England region, said, "USACE reviews and comments on the wind energy developer's Environmental Impact Statement-a government document that outlines the impact of a proposed project on its surrounding environment.
-It's reviewed in accordance with our regulations and ensures impacts to the aquatic environment are avoided or minimized.
-Based on this review, US-ACE is responsible with providing the developers permit decisions.
+USACE New England District Project Manager Christine Jacek is heavily involved with offshore wind farm projects in the New England region.
+She says USACE reviews and comments on the wind energy developer's Environmental Impact Statement-a government document that outlines the impact of a proposed project on its surrounding environment.

+"It's reviewed in accordance with our regulations and ensures impacts to the aquatic environment are avoided or minimized," she says.
+"Based on this review, USACE is responsible for providing the developers permit decisions.
 These projects can't proceed without permit decisions issued by USACE."